usystems/singlepagefuzzer/README.md

-# SnappyFuzzer
-Fuzzer for webapps.
-To run paste the following line to your console:
+# A Fast Fuzzer for Single Page Webapps

+Snappy Fuzzer is a fast Fuzzer for Single Page Webapps.

+##Who is it for

+It's only for developers of single page webapps.

+##How to use

+Open your single page webapp and paste the following code in the console of your webbrowser:

 ```javascript
 (function(el){